 What happens to my communication report after it has been filed?

-All reported procurement communications are reviewed by the SPO and made public on the PPB website.
+All reported procurement communications are reviewed electronically submitted and then made available to the general public on the PPB website.

 Is there a deadline or timeframe for filing a report?

-Reports should be submitted upon receipt of a communication; however, the amended Procurement Code requires communications be submitted monthly.
+Reports should be submitted upon receipt of a communication; but no more than 30 days after receipt of the communication.

 Are there penalties for not reporting a procurement communication?